Updated February 2020

 A lovely, cheesy quick bread!
 Bakes in a round or square baking dish, and is awesome served with soups, grilled/baked fish or meats.
-We had ours with some fried chicken and Boston baked beans and loved it!
-Recipe adapted from King Arthur Flour.

 2 1/2 cups All-Purpose Flour